 The Livistona may not be the largest inner palm, but it is the most graceful of all.
 The large fan-shaped leaves make this plant one of the most elegant of its kind.
 New leaves are constantly being produced from the heart.
-The plant is available between 30 centimetres and 2 metres.
+The plant is available between 30 centimeters and 2 meters.

 The Livistona does best in a spot in the half shade.
 The plant wants enough light, but no direct sunlight.
 Direct sunlight reduces the ornamental value.
 A spot a few meters from a window facing south is fine and a little closer to a window facing east or west.